Farama-Foundation/minari-dataset-generation-scripts/scripts/mujoco/descriptions/InvertedPendulum-random.md

 The data is collected from the [InvertedPendulum](https://gymnasium.farama.org/environments/mujoco/inverted_pendulum/) environment.
-The Agent was trained with a random policy for $10 \cdot 10^3$ steps.
+The Agent was trained with a random policy.